Chevron Acquisitions & Mergers

 © History Oasis

-Chevron continued its steady growth in 2011 by acquiring Atlas Energy for $4.3 billion, gaining key positions in the lucrative Marcellus Shale natural gas play on the U.S. East Coast.
+Chevron continued its steady growth in 2011 by acquiring Atlas Energy for $4.3 billion, gaining key positions in the Marcellus Shale natural gas play in the US East Coast.

-Atlas’s extensive shale reserves and pipelines in Pennsylvania, combined with follow-on acquisitions of additional acreage in the region, gave Chevron crucial footholds in the bountiful Marcellus fields.
+Atlas’s extensive shale reserves and pipelines in Pennsylvania, combined with follow-on acquisitions of additional acreage in the region, gave Chevron what it needed in the Marcellus fields.

 The Atlas deal enabled Chevron to capitalize on the shale gas boom that was transforming the American energy trade.